Hi! I'm Lana.

 Follow me

-Message me on Twitter @sina_lana if it hasn’t collapsed; otherwise find me on Bluesky or Mastodon.
-Keep up with the ALife community through the newsletter (every 2 months) or the ALife Papers twitter account.
+Fnd me on Mastodon.
+Keep up with the ALife community through the newsletter (every 2 months).

 Read me